fl9mdasif/docs-for-developments/2. Mongoose Master/mongoose-project-setup.md

 - then check the script `npm run prettier & npm run prettier-fix`

-4. add some script to vs code `setting.json`
+4. add some script into vs code `setting.json`

 ```json
 {